This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 The best Uber drivers manage to make a lot of money by having the right strategy in place.

 For example, Nick Arapkiles earns more than $1,000 a week, and shares his driving experiences on Youtube.
 We’ve listened to his advice and added some useful tips to show you how you can do it too.

 Steady’s platform helps you find local part-time, one-time, or work-from-home jobs that fit your background, schedule, and financial goals.
 Steady’s Income Tracker lets you focus on what and when you are earning.
 Last year, Steady Members earn an average of $338 in extra income per month.
 Sign up for Steady and immediately gain access to telehealth, telemedicine, and cash grants up to $1,000.
 Get started with Steady by clicking here.

-If you are not yet working for Uber, make sure that you meet the requirements.
-You must be at least 21 years old with at least one year of driving experience in the USA.
+If you are not yet working with Uber, make sure that you meet the requirements.
+In most cities, you must be at least 21 years old with at least one year of driving experience in the USA.
 If you are under 23, you must have three years of experience.

 If you are already an Uber driver, the most important thing is to optimize your working process.
 In this context, the term optimization means making the most of your physical capacity, and adjusting your working routine to become more effective.
 Here are some tips for accomplishing this.

 Make sure you dress comfortably.
 Your clothes should fit well, as you may spend a lot of time sitting in a car, and uncomfortable clothes may distract you from driving.